Master the use of transmitters, web platforms, and alert management for effective telecardiology

 In this video course, we will show how to perform interrogation of a proper fonctioning CRT device.
 In the following chapters, troubleshooting will be discussed using several cases.

 In this video course, we will show how a CRT device is implanted.
-COMING SOON

 In this course, we will introduce you to cardiac resynchronisation therapy (CRT).
-We start of with pathophysiology of electrical asynchrony, then the indications for CRT implantation ared discussed, followed by ECG and X-ray cases.
+We start of with pathophysiology of electrical asynchrony, then the indications for CRT implantation are discussed, followed by ECG and X-ray cases.